April 27 – 29, 2018

 Who is Shakespeare’s most notorious villain?
 Find out as SVS remounts this past audience favorite for our annual Spring Performance that will help fund our Free Shakespeare in the Park!

-Shakespeare’s Most Wanted has previously been produced in 2007 and in 2009, and we are bringing it back in celebration of our 20th season, featuring some of your favorite SVS actors from over the years!
+Shakespeare’s Most Wanted is an SVShakes’ ORIGINAL production that we previously produced in 2007 and in 2009.
+We are bringing it back in celebration of our 20th season, featuring some of your favorite SVS actors from over the years!
 Enjoy an evening of fun and fiendishness as Shakespeare’s most notorious villains are set loose for the evening to entertain and dismay!
 Agent Marlowe provides our audience with an evening of tough love as she recounts the evil deeds of these monsters and malcontents.
 Counting down from number 10, we get a list of Shakespeare’s top evil-doers, but setting them loose has unexpected consequences.
 Be prepared for anything when that much villany is on the rampage… They’re so bad; they’re good.

 Written by Doll Piccotto and William Shakespeare

 A little bit about our villains and their sordid histories with SVShakes…

 - SVS roles (Highlights): Prospero, Brutus, Sherlock Holmes, Mr. Bennet